I watched the telly series because of Adrian Paul. He did marvelously in the series no doubt.

 Proof

-Suppose one Boeing AH-64 Apache starts chugging 30mm explosive projectiles from its wondrous M230 chain gun... and at the projectiles receiving part, a confident fellow is doing anime helicopter sword acrobat... well, unless the acrobat involves 1 mile apart teleportation in split millisecond...
+Suppose one Boeing AH-64 Apache starts chugging 30mm explosive projectiles from its wondrous M230 chain gun.
+And at the projectiles receiving part, a confident fellow is doing anime helicopter sword acrobat.
+Well, unless the acrobat involves 1 mile apart teleportation in split milliseconds...

 Bazooka launcher, with proper ammunition and a good aim — an anti-tank appliance by design, will indubitably be proven as well.

-No need for alley swords clinging.
+⬆️ No need for alley swords clanging.
 Well, for formalities, sure.
-Carry one sword, two bazookas, 8 rockets.
-And an air support squadron, of course.
+Carry one sword, two bazookas, eight rockets.
+And an air support squadron of course.
+Just in case.

 The Arithmetic